 - Your Resident Visa (For the Country from which You’re Returning)

 - Original Receipt of Purchase for the Vehicle

 - An Import Permit

 The final document is the most important, as you must have applied for and received an Import Permit before shipping your vehicle to Ecuador.
-To apply for this permit, please visit Aduana del Ecuador. *You do need to read and speak Spanish so its best to get a legal assistance.
+To apply for this permit, please visit Aduana del Ecuador. *You do need to read and speak Spanish so it’s best to get legal

 Import Duties and Sales Tax for U.S. Vehicles Imported into Ecuador